SriramBms/Short/Readme.md

-Something I whipped up in 1.5 hours
+URL shortener that I whipped up in 1.5 hours

 Work in Progress